intel/fpga-runtime-for-opencl/CONTRIBUTING.md

 1. Browse to the [runtime repository] and [create a forked repository] under your GitHub username.

+    In your forked repository, under *Settings* → *Actions* set the *Actions permissions* to **Disable Actions** to avoid triggering workflow runs in your own repository, which will fail to fetch the required container images.

+    Under *Settings* → *Merge button* select **Automatically delete head branches** to have your pull-request branches automatically deleted when the respective pull request is merged.

 2. Clone the [runtime repository]:

     ```